matusekma/rasa-tutorial/data/nlu.md

 - we plan to build a [sales bot](use_case) to increase our revenue by 100%.
 - a [insurance tool](use_case) that consults potential customers on the best life insurance to choose.
 - we're building a [conversational assistant](use_case) for our employees to book meeting rooms.

+## intent:explain
+- why
+- why is that
+- why do you need it
+- why do you need to know that?
+- could you explain why you need it?